USA

 NDC Updates

-The current NDC target represents major progress beyond the Obama-era target of 26%–28% below 2005 levels by 2025, but is not quite enough to bring US domestic emissions in line with what would be needed to achieve the Paris Agreement’s 1.5°C limit.
+The current NDC target represents major progress beyond the Obama-era target of 26%–28% below 2005 levels by 2025.
+Nevertheless, the NDC is not ambitious enough to bring US domestic emissions in line with what would be needed to achieve the Paris Agreement’s 1.5°C limit.

 CAT analysis indicates that the US should aim to reduce its national emissions by at least 58% below 2005 levels by 2030 (incl.
-LULUCF) and provide support to other countries in order to be consistent with the Paris Agreement 1.5°C limit and put the US on track to achieve President Biden’s stated 2050 net zero target (Climate Action Tracker, 2021b).
-The US has not submitted a further NDC update in response to the mandate under the Glasgow Climate Pact to revisit and strengthen NDCs.
+LULUCF) and provide support to other countries in order to be consistent with the Paris Agreement’s 1.5°C limit.
+Doing so will also put the US on track to achieve the Biden Administration’s 2050 net zero target (Climate Action Tracker, 2021b).
+The US has not submitted an update to its NDC since 2021, even though the Glasgow Climate Pact mandates countries revisit and strengthen their NDCs.

 USA — History of NDC updates 2016 NDC 2021 NDC Update